 Portobello Road

-If you enjoyed the 1999 film Notting Hill, starring Julia Roberts and Hugh Grant, you’ll definitely want to see Portobello Road as much of the filming was done on this street and in the surrounding areas!
+Or, more recently, Portobello Road appeared in “Paddington 2,” featuring Alice’s Antiques as Mr. Gruber’s antique shop.
 Other beautiful roads you may want to check out in the neighborhood include Westbourne Park Road, Colville Houses, and Denbigh Terrace.

 Brick Lane

-For vintage shops, cool street art, and delicious street food markets, look no further than Brick Lane.
+For vintage shops, incredible street art, and delicious street food markets, look no further than Brick Lane.
 This street in East London has become the heart of the city’s Bangladeshi community, so expect to find some seriously delightful curry houses.
-The best time to visit is on Sundays when you’ll be able to attend the Brick Lane Market.
-Here, you’ll find retro clothing, unique crafts, curious antiques, and yummy international cuisines–all at great prices.
-As far as foodie spots, don’t miss Dark Sugars (cocoa house), the two best bagel shops in London (Beigel Shop and Beigel Bake), and Cereal Killer Café (hundreds of types of cereal in one place!).

 Columbia Road